harbourlab/SparK/README.md

  Known issues (to be fixed):
  - Requires at least one control and one treatment file
  - Sine plot might not work with averages
- - width (-w) function does not work properly
 </pre>